VLCs: Managing Parallelism with Virtualized Libraries: Conclusion

 We explore \LLVfullname with \VLCs, subunits of a process that encapsulate sets of libraries and provide performance isolation between them. \VLCs enable applications to partition compute resources among libraries, avoiding contention while retaining the benefits of a shared address space.
 Evaluations highlight how \VLCs improve performance by eliminating resource contention, balancing workloads, safely parallelizing otherwise thread-unsafe code, and enabling nested parallelism that is not natively supported.

 \begin{acks} We thank our anonymous reviewers for their helpful comments, which strengthened our work.
-This work was partially funded by the U.S. Department of Energy, National Nuclear Security Administration Award Number DE-NA0003969; and by NSF award SHF-2505085. \end{acks}
+This work was partially funded by the U.S. Department of Energy, National Nuclear Security Administration Award Number DE-NA0003969; by the NSF CISE “Expedition” Grant Number 2326576; and by NSF award SHF-2505085. \end{acks}